-Attempt Start – Simulate engine start (Helper pulls on cord) while you view the spark plug.
+Attempt Start – Simulate engine start (Helper pulls on the cord) while you view the spark plug.

 Repeat – Try another spark plug to eliminate a faulty plug, failing to test with a second plug means you could condemn the armature in error.

 No spark means the armature has failed, go ahead and order a replacement.
 Armatures all look alike, but there’s a ton of different types.
-Remove the old armature, check part number and order its replacement by part number not by mower model.
+Remove the old armature, check the part number and order its replacement by part number, not by mower model.

-If you have spark, your armature is good and it’s likely you have an over fueling carburetor issue, (see below) usually caused by a faulty auto choke system.
-A replacement carburetor will likely fix the issue but first check for binding auto choke controls.
-I’ve covered choke testing and carburetor replacing on this page, it contains several videos, just slide down to “Choke testing”.
+If you have spark, your armature is good and it’s likely you have an over-fueling carburetor issue, (see below) usually caused by a faulty auto choke system.
+A replacement carburetor will likely fix the issue but first, check for binding auto choke controls.
+I’ve covered choke testing and carburetor replacing on this page, it contains several videos – “Choke testing”.

 Replacing Mower Armature